SISBID/Data-Wrangling/labs/github-lab.md

 9. On https://github.com/yourusername/your_new_project click on the place where it says something like "3 commits".
 You can see each of the changes you have made.

-15. If you are done and want to go big, find a partner and do this exercise: https://github.com/kbroman/Tools4RR/blob/master/05_Git_Lab/git_lab.md
+10. Find a partner and do this exercise: https://github.com/kbroman/Tools4RR/blob/master/05_Git_Lab/git_lab.md